mayors-ic/mayors-ic.github.io/transportation.md

 ## Resources

-* Average annual traffic data for pedestrians, cyclists and automobiles can be requested for any intersection in the city (if we have completed a count at the intersection in question).
+Average annual traffic data for pedestrians, cyclists and automobiles can be requested for any intersection in the city
+(if a count has already been completed at the intersection in question).

 {% include datasets.md %}